sprice3/creativecode/finalportfolio/screensaver/artist-statement.md

 I also decided to take it a step further and try and see if I could change the color of the logo as it hit a wall.

 I think the improvements I made to my screensaver really make it better!
-If you want to see it, click [here](https://editor.p5js.org/sprice3/full/-GxluiSPw)
+If you want to see it fullscreen, click [here](https://editor.p5js.org/sprice3/full/-GxluiSPw) and if you want to see it in the editor, click [here](https://editor.p5js.org/sprice3/sketches/-GxluiSPw).